You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 How do I make a cold room warmer?

 If you have one room that just won’t get warm, a space heater could be the quickest temporary fix.
-But to permanently fix the problem of uneven temperatures in your home, getting an expert opinion will help you pinpoint the exact problem.
+But to permanently fix uneven temperatures in your home an expert can pinpoint the exact problem.
 Usually, having just one too-cold room stems from insulation or airflow problems in your home.

 (And working with Sealed can help you fix those insulation and airflow issues for good!)